 Who was Albert?

 He was a Jewish little boy.
 We played together.
-He came with the other children of the neighbourhood and we played together.
-But he left the game in the middle, because he had , they said, to leave immediately.
+He came with the other children in the neighborhood and we played together.
+But he left the game in the middle because he had, they said, to leave immediately.
 But where was he going?
 Nobody gave us an answer.

 I am standing at the side of the road and I am trying to figure out where all that mass of water comes down from…